 A jail consultant and auditor was among the memorable speakers at the meeting, calling his first visit to the jail 'atrocious'.

 "Living conditions were certainly not good.
-They were probably some of the poorer living conditions I've seen in jails across the country," said Jim Rowenhorst, the consultant.
+They were probably some of the poorer living conditions I've seen in jails across the country," said Jim Rowenhorst, correctional consultant.
 "The staffing level was a concern that first visit.
 On one particular floor, there were two officers who were to provide services to 190 inmates in eight separate housing units."

 After the report by Rowenhorst's company, the county replaced nearly every mattress inside jail cells.
 Sewage and plumbing problems were also fixed and more than 400 new jail doors installed.